 There are several ways to explore the canyons, but the best way is to take a guided jeep tour.
 Your guide will tell you all about the history of the canyons and point out interesting facts along the way.

-Palm Springs is a great party town, always evolving and bringing in the coolest of crowds all looking to have a relaxing, epic good time.
+Palm Springs is a great party town, always evolving and bringing in the coolest of crowds, all looking to have a relaxing, epic good time.
 Head to the desert for pool parties and DJs, crafty cocktails, live entertainment, and colorful dance floors.
-Best nightlife hot spots in Palm Springs include:
+The best nightlife hot spots in Palm Springs include:

 * We will never share your details with any third party